-You may think this is unprofessional to talk about, and that as a healthcare professional I should try everything I can, to everyone I see.
+You may think this is unprofessional to talk about, and that as a healthcare professional I should try everything I can, with everyone I see.
 And I agree, every patient deserves the best possible care they can get.
 But this is my pragmatic realisation over the years, this is my compassion fatigue, this is my giving less of a fuck.

 Or is it?

-I’ve learnt with time and experience that there are many patients who are not willing to be helped, and that some patients don’t want to or will accept my advice or help?
+I’ve learnt with time and experience that there are many patients who are not ready or willing to be helped, that some patients don’t want my advice or help?
 I have learnt from countless past failures who I can, and who I can not help.
-I have learnt over the years that there are many patients who despite saying contrary are unwilling to put in the effort or commitment to help themselves for many reasons, and that any attempts I make to assist them will have minimal to no effect on their problems or issues.
+I have learnt over the years that there are many patients who despite saying contrary are reluctant to put in the effort or commitment to help themselves for many reasons, and that any attempts I make to assist them will have minimal to no effect on their problems or issues.

-I also know that no matter how hard I try, I can not, and will not connect with, or encourage, or motivate everyone that I see.
-I also know that no matter what I say, or do, or try, I will make very little difference to some patients no matter how much I connect or how motivated they are.
+I also know that no matter how hard I try, I can not, and will not bond, connect, encourage, or motivate everyone that I see.
+I also know that no matter what I say, or do, or try, I will make very little difference to some patients no matter how much I do connect or how motivated they are.
 But I also now know this is NOT my fault.